GeniusWiki/GeniusWiki/README.md

 Note, if you cannot success build geniuswiki in `docker-build.sh`, download [latest release from github](https://github.com/GeniusWiki/GeniusWiki/releases) and copy geniuswiki.war to ./docker/geniuswiki/ folder, then comment ant command in docker-compose.yaml and try again.

+Sponsor by [PlatoForms](https://www.platoforms.com).
+PlatoForms is an online form builder to help customers converting their PDF as a common web form.